probcomp/GenDirectionalStats.jl/README.md

 The density functions of all probability distribution(s) are defined relative to this Haar measure.
 For example, the probability density of the uniform distribution `uniform_rot3` is `1/(pi * pi)`.

+The plot below shows samples from these distributions (where I is the identity rotation).
+3D rotations are visualized as 3D coordinate frames centered at the origin.
+The mode of each von Mises Fisher distribution is bold, one sample is shown non-bold, and 250 other samples are shown just via the endpoints of their coordinate axes.

 <p align="center">
 <img alt="visualization of distributions on 3D rotations" src="/examples/vmf_3d_rotation_1.png" width="1000px">
 <img alt="visualization of distributions on 3D rotations" src="/examples/vmf_3d_rotation_2.png" width="400px">
 </p>

 ## Customizable MCMC moves on 3D rotations